polkadot-fellows/RFCs/text/0061-allocator-inside-of-runtime.md

 (func $realloc (param $addr i32) (param $size i32) (param $new_size i32) (result i32))
 ```

-Note: `dealloc`/`realloc` is not used currently, but for the functional integrity.
+Note: `dealloc`/`realloc` is not used in substrate side currently, but for the functional integrity.

 The following imports are disabled.